Ur-Energy Inc. (URG) Just Got Our Attention

-Ur-Energy Inc. (AMEX:URG) went down by -4.92% from its latest closing price compared to the recent 1-year high of $1.74.
-The company’s stock price has collected -8.66% of loss in the last five trading sessions.
-Press Release reported on 06/07/21 that Ur-Energy Set to Join the Russell Index
+Ur-Energy Inc. (AMEX:URG) went down by -7.08% from its latest closing price compared to the recent 1-year high of $1.74.
+The company’s stock price has collected -17.97% of loss in the last five trading sessions.

 >> 7 Top Picks for the Post-Pandemic Economy <<